gauravb8/Kickstarter/README.md

 # Kickstarter
-Front end application that allows users to list and browse Kickstarter projects conveniently
+Front end application that allows users to list and browse Kickstarter projects conveniently.